Egypt offers military training to Libya, cites Islamic State threat

 Egyptian security officials are especially alarmed over militants operating in and around the Libyan city of Derna, an Islamist and al Qaeda hotspot a few hundred kilometers away from the border.

-Libya’s neighbors and European nations have been trying to bring the waring parties together to find a political solution.
+Libya’s neighbours and European nations have been trying to bring the waring parties together to find a political solution.
 Algeria said it was willing to host a reconciliation conference.

 Algerian police are planning to train 60 Libyans as a first move to help it handle its domestic security and the Algerian gendarmerie has also been involved in training efforts with Libyan security forces, a security source told Reuters.

-But the program has faced difficulties because of the lack of interlocutors in Libya, the security source said, and Algerian officials say a political solution is the only way to get lasting stability.

-Reporting by a Reuters journalist whose name was witheld for security reasons, additional reporting by Lamine Chikhi in Algiers and Ulf Laessing in Tobruk; writing by Michael Georgy; editing by Philippa Fletcher
+But the programme has faced difficulties because of the lack of interlocutors in Libya, the security source said, and Algerian officials say a political solution is the only way to get lasting stability.
+(Reporting by a Reuters journalist whose name was witheld for security reasons, additional reporting by Lamine Chikhi in Algiers and Ulf Laessing in Tobruk; writing by Michael Georgy; editing by Philippa Fletcher)